SangeloDev/SangeFault/README.md

 2. Type in `cd [path to your minecraft resourcepack folder*] && git pull`
 3. Start Minecraft and enjoy!

-#### *Follow the Easy Installation Instructions to find your directory path if you don't know where it is.
+#### *Follow the Easy Installation Instructions to find your directory if you don't know where it is.